decentraland/old-documentation/_posts/development-guide/2021-04-03-event-listeners.md

 ## Player changes camera mode

-When the player changes the camera mode between 1st and 3rd person in or near your sene, this creates an event you can listen to.
+When the player changes the camera mode between 1st and 3rd person in or near your scene, this creates an event you can listen to.

 ```ts
 onCameraModeChangedObservable.add(({ cameraMode }) => {